goflow-adam/goflow/src/content/pages/team.md

 ---
-title: "Our Team"
+title: "Meet the GoFlow Plumbing Team"
-description: "Meet the expert plumbers at GoFlow Plumbing.
-Our skilled team serves Sonoma and Marin County with professional plumbing services."
+description: "Learn about our founders and the rest of the team here to quickly and cleanly alleviate your residential plumbing issues."
 pubDate: 2025-03-24
 schema: {
   "@context": "https://schema.org",